briansteffens/bshift/README.md

 - No 32-bit support
 - bshift programs don't link to libc by default. bshift has its own interface to syscalls and its own (extremely naive) memory manager
-- Has a hand-written parser which uses recursive descent and shunting yard